Floorp-Projects/Floorp/docs/performance/timerfirings_logging.md

     2088737280[7f606bf68140]: [30710]    fn timer (ONE_SHOT    16 ms): [from dladdr] #0: mozilla::RefreshDriverTimer::TimerTick(nsITimer*, void*) (/home/njn/moz/mi1/o64/layout/b

-Third, on other platforms `dladdr` is not implemented or doesn\'t work well, and the output will look like the followin.
+Third, on other platforms `dladdr` is not implemented or doesn\'t work well, and the output will look like the following.

     711637568[7f3219c48000]: [6835]    fn timer (ONE_SHOT    16 ms): ???[dladdr is unimplemented or doesn't work well on this OS]